oaimli/KGEnhancedPapers/README.md

 # Papers for Incorporating Human Knowledge into Natural Language Processing
-How to incorporate human knowledge (i.e., knowledge bases and knowledge graphs) into the learning framework of machine learning models remains a big challenge.
+How to incorporate human knowledge (i.e., knowledge bases or knowledge graphs) into the learning framework of machine learning models remains a big challenge.
 There is a list of papers for knowledge graphs enhanced natural language processing in recent years.

 ## Survey papers